OXID-eSales/developer_documentation/development/modules_components_themes/project/configuration/container_parameters.rst

 oxid_debug_mode
 ^^^^^^^^^^^^^^^

-By default, this parameter will take the value of the environment variable `OXID_DEBUG_MODE` to enable or disable debugging.
+By default, this parameter will take the value of the environment variable :ref:`OXID_DEBUG_MODE` to enable or disable debugging.

 oxid_smtp_debug_mode
 ^^^^^^^^^^^^^^^^^^^^